This post contains affiliate links. Please see our disclosure policy.

 Yes.
 I’d recommend baking it in a 6-inch cake pan if you have it, otherwise stick to the standard loaf pan – you’ll just have a loaf that’s half the height.
 Be sure to start with 20-25 minutes on the bake time, adding more time gradually until done.

-More Quick Bread Recipes to Love:
+More Quick Bread Recipes:

 Did you make this recipe?
-Snap a photo and leave a comment!
+Leave a comment & star rating!

 One-Bowl Chocolate Chip Banana Bread